 Step 1 This WA award summary applies to businesses in the state industrial relations Is the business in the state system.
-The state system covers businesses (and their employees) that system? operate as: ✓ sole traders unincorporated partnerships ✓ unincorporated trust arrangements incorporated associations and other non-profit bodies that are not trading or financial corporations.
-This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations.
-For more information visit the Guide to who is in the WA state system page.
+The state system covers businesses (and their employees) that system? operate as: ✓ sole traders unincorporated partnerships unincorporated trust arrangements incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit the Guide to whole in the WA state system page.
 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au.
-Step 2 The Farm Employees Award applies to farms and properties in the state

-Is the business covered by the industrial relations system in connection with: Farm Employees Award? the management, breeding, rearing or grazing of livestock or poultry, with livestock defined to include all animals used in primary production including fish, crustaceans and insects ✓ hatchery work the sowing, raising or harvesting of broadacre field crops and other crops grown as part of a broadacre mixed farming enterprise the shearing and crutching of sheep and the classing and pressing of wool on farms the treatment of land for any of these purposes and clearing, fencing, well sinking, dam sinking or trenching on such farms or properties.
+Step 2 The Farm Employees Award applies to farms and properties in the state Is the business covered by the industrial relations system in connection with: Farm Employees Award? the sowing, raising, harvesting and/or treatment of grain, fodder or other farm produce the breeding, rearing or grazing of horses, cattle, sheep, pigs or deer clearing, fencing, well sinking, dam sinking or trenching on farms or properties.
 Step 3 The Farm Employees Award sets pay rates, and other employment Is the employee's job covered arrangements for full time, part time and casual employees working as

-Step 3 The Farm Employees Award sets pay rates, and other employment Is the employee's job covered arrangements for full time, part time and casual employees working as by the Farm Employees Award? ✓ Farm hands ✓ Farm tradespersons
+Is the employee's job covered arrangements for full time, part time and casual employees working as

+by the Farm Employees Award?

+Farm tradespersons